By Laurie Mermet, The Invading Sea

 Fall has been losing its familiar chill, and this Halloween will be no exception.

 Across the U.S., 234 cities have experienced warming fall temperatures since 1970, Climate Central reports.
-On average, fall temperatures have increased by 2.5 degrees Fahrenheit across the U.S., and the warming trend is having widespread impacts on health, wildlife risk, agriculture and ecosystems.
+On average, fall temperatures have increased by 2.5 degrees Fahrenheit across the U.S., and the warming trend is having widespread impacts on health, wildfire risk, agriculture and ecosystems.

 “(Fall) is being shortened on both sides,” said Shel Winkley, a meteorologist with Climate Central.
 “You have this summertime heat that is eating into fall.
 We’re not seeing those pumpkin spice temperatures or those nice, cool temperatures that we expect to see as we hit those fall seasons … So the season’s getting shorter itself.”